eiqanahmed/nba-game-outcome-predictor/README.md

 # NBA Game Outcome Predictor 🏀

-This project predicts the outcome of upcoming NBA games using machine learning trained on historical game data from the 2016–2024 NBA seasons.
+This project predicts the outcome of upcoming NBA games using machine learning trained on historical NBA game data.

 ## ⚙️ Overview: